mkoohafkan/mkoohafkan.github.io/_posts/2019-02-24-a-ggsubplot-revival.md

 plots, because `annotate_custom` doesn't try to make any adjustments to the plots when placing them on the map.
-My code above has a lot of formatting in my plot statement to reduce the base font size, sett consistent axis limits, and reduce the number of breaks in the axes.
+My code above has a lot of formatting in my plot statement to reduce the base font size, set consistent axis limits, and reduce the number of breaks in the axes.
 There will inevitably be some iteration required to produce a map you are happy with, but it beats making the maps by hand in GIS software.
 Also note that you're not restricted